About Us

 We work in precious metals and natural gemstones and craft with our hands.
 We are inspired by the stories of time and seek to learn from its constant change.

-We work to preserve ancient metal craft skills, empower young craftsmen, train women to make jewels, and build bridges using the language of design.
-The true conscience of art and fashion is in its embrace of sustainable luxury and in this world, our footprints tell stories in global consciousness.
+We work to preserve ancient metal craft skills, empower young craftsmen, train women to make jewels and build bridges using the language of design.
+The true conscience of art and fashion is in its embrace of sustainable luxury and this world, our footprints tell stories in global consciousness.

 As we emerge from the lockdown into a more relaxed state of life engagement I ponder at my past in my everyday practice as a designer.

-Having graduated in the first batch of jewelry designers ever in South East Asia.
-I found myself on a factory shop floor in my first month out of college being questioned by the master karigar.
+Having graduated in the first batch of jewelry designers ever in Southeast Asia, I found myself on a factory shop floor in my first month out of college being questioned by the master karigar.
 Women knew nothing about jewelry was the popular perception.
 He challenged me and I sat and textured a ring in silver.
-One of my better skills on the workbench.
+One of my better skills is on the workbench.

 In organized development, we were pushing into the margins a living cultural legacy of the handmade and of earth practices.

 Two years later with a backpack and a flight paid for till Mumbai, I jumped on the opportunity to get to Jaipur from Mumbai after having performed at the Prithvi Theatre and the NCPA stages.
-In my mid 20's I decided to exit from the corporate jewelry world, embarked on a passion in theater, and in parallel explored an idea in jewelry making.
-Elated I embarked on my first journey into the Indian bazaar.
+In my mid-20s I decided to exit from the corporate jewelry world, embarked on a passion in theater, and in parallel explored an idea in jewelry making.
+Elated, I embarked on my first journey into the Indian bazaar.
 An adventure I will not forget.
-An Indian woman with a backpack and a notebook in the old city of Jaipur.
-To map for myself the possibilities of the handmade.
+An Indian woman with a backpack and a notebook in the old city of Jaipur, mapping for myself the possibilities of the handmade.

 Today as we look into the future, my many craft custodian friends look at a future that may be just possible.
 A dream that our practice over time will find a larger human engagement.